hao-beixi/f22-assignments/README.md

 1. [SETUP1_GitAssignmentRepo.md](SETUP1_GitAssignmentRepo.md)
 2. [SETUP2_ROSWorkspace.md](SETUP2_ROSWorkspace.md)

 The first set of instructions explain how to setup a GitHub repository and the general procedure that should be followed by students when working on course assignments.
-The second set of instructions will help you create your [ROS Catkin Workspace](http://wiki.ros.org/catkin/workspaces) in Ubuntu 20.04.
+The second set of instructions will help you create your [ROS Catkin Workspace](http://wiki.ros.org/catkin/workspaces) in Ubuntu 20.04 and will explain how ROS packages are organized in general.
 Follow these instructions carefully before beginning any assignment.

 ## Background Knowledge